sourav-bk/Golang/README.md

 </details>

 <details><summary><h3><mark> Character | byte - rune | alias | Enums </mark></h3></summary>

 **Character** ::

 Go does not have a dedicated **Character** data type like Java or C++.
 Instead, It handles text through combinations of **bytes** and **runes**

 - **Byte** :

+Byte is an alias (Alias provides an alternate name for an existing type) for uint8 (range= 0 to 255) and representing 8-bit or 1 byte raw data and ASCII characters

 - **Rune** :

+Rune is an alias (Alias provides an alternate name for an existing type) for int32 (range= -2³¹ to 2³¹ - 1) and represents 32 bits or 4 bytes single Unicode character (like.. emojis, accents, non-Latin text).

 **Alias** ::